-2. Decide if you will be brushing, rolling or using a spray gun.
-Using a spray gun is much quicker, but you will be able to get a cleaner and more even look from doing it by hand.
-There are some professional painters who use spray guns to stain fences.
-They clearlyhave experience in doing so, and hiring a painter to do it for you may be a good idea if you don't have a lot of time todevote to staining your fence.
+2. Decide whether you will be brushing, rolling or spraying.
+A spray gun is much quicker, but as a DIYer, you'll get a cleaner. more even look by hand.
+(Some experienced professional painters do use spray guns to stain fences; and hiring an expert painter to do it for you may be a good idea if you don't have a lot of time to devote to staining your fence.)

-3. Cover the area around the fence (including the bushes) with tarps or drop cloths, or even plywood.
+3. Cover the area around the fence (including any plants or shrubs) with tarps or drop cloths, or even plywood.

-4. Inspect the fence for any weak or rotten boards.
+4. Inspect the fence for any weak or rotten boards and repair wherever needed.

 5. Power wash the fence with a pressure washer or a hose with a power nozzle.
-(Learn how to pressure wash a fence.)
 Keep a scrub brush and a solution of water and soap handy.

 6. Weathered wood should be bleached prior to staining to kill any mold or mildew growth.
 Mix equal amounts of bleach and water and then scrub the fence.

-7. After the fence is dry, apply a waterproof sealant.
+7. After the fence is completely dry, apply a waterproof sealant.

 8. Wear protective gear.
 Especially if you will be using a spray gun, you will need to wear a mask, protective goggles and even gloves.

 10. Test your stain color in a small area in the corner.
-If you like it and proceed, make sure you read the manufacturer's directions on the can for any specific instructions.
+If you like it, make sure you read the manufacturer's directions on the can for any specific instructions before you proceed.

 12. The final step is to apply another sealant to protect the color.